dievyak/cypress-test-suite/README.md

 Injects the stage environment URL via CLI flag

-🔁 Advanced Command Chaining & Flow Control
+🔁 Advanced Command Chaining & Flow Control:

 Master Cypress’s powerful chaining and control mechanisms to write expressive, resilient, and efficient tests:

-✅ Assertion Chaining
+✅ Assertion Chaining:

 Combine multiple assertions using .should() and .and(): cy.should('be.visible').and('include.text', 'Success');

-⏱️ Time Control
+⏱️ Time Control:

 Use cy.clock() and cy.tick() to simulate time-based behavior (e.g., timers, polling): cy.clock();
 cy.get('#toast-btn').click();
 cy.tick(3000); // Fast-forward 3 seconds
 cy.get('.toast').should('not.exist');

-🔄 Dynamic Value Access
+🔄 Dynamic Value Access:

 Chain .then() to extract and assert dynamic values: cy.get('#user-email').invoke('text').then((email) => {
   expect(email).to.include('@');
 });

-🔁 DOM Iteration
+🔁 DOM Iteration:

 Use .each() to loop through elements: cy.get('.product-item').each(($el) => {
   cy.wrap($el).should('be.visible');
 });

-📦 External Data Wrapping
+📦 External Data Wrapping:

 Wrap external objects with cy.wrap(): const user = { name: 'John' };
 cy.wrap(user).its('name').should('eq', 'John');

-📤 Spread Multiple Aliases
+📤 Spread Multiple Aliases:

 Use .spread() to handle multiple aliases: cy.get('.user-name').as('name');
 cy.get('.user-age').as('age');